huangli712/ACGui/docs/src/usage.md

 * Open `acgui/src/base.jl` with any favorite editor.
 * Go to line 34, and change 8848 to any positive number between 1 and 65535 you wish.
+* Please stop and restart the server side to make it work.

 ```julia
 # Start the server